Language: EN

 LINQ is a set of features introduced in .NET Framework 3.5 that allows us to perform functional compositions that work on iterables.

-LINQ queries can be written using either query syntax or method syntax.
+LINQ queries can be written using two interchangeable forms,

 LINQ is one of the wonders of C#.
-It is very powerful.
-You should get used to using it as soon as you can because it is a gem.
+It is very very powerful.
+You must get used to using it as soon as you can because it is a gem.

 LINQ Syntax